 Efficiency and ease of use are key when using an interactive whiteboard.
 No matter if you’re preparing an extensive video lesson or just doodling, your time is better spent sharing your thinking than thinking how to share it.

 In this update, we focused on aligning Explain Everything’s design more with industry standards for managing your whiteboard content.
 Arranging and moving multiple things at once is now much easier and no longer requires you to switch tools.
 The new Hand Tool-focused design aims to make board editing feel familiar and smooth.
 We also made sure it stayed true to the natural, puppet-like movement that is unique to Explain Everything.

-Please note: The new features are available in the most recent versions of Explain Everything Whiteboard and Explain Everything Basics for iOS, iPadOS, macOS, and Explain Everything Whiteboard for Android and Chromebooks.
+Please note: The new features are available in the most recent versions of Explain Everything Whiteboard and Explain Everything Basics for iOS and iPadOS.
 The changes will be rolled out to other platforms in the future.